Gabi-22-Pad/Gabi-22-Pad/README.md

-## 👋 Hi there!
+# 👋 Hi!
 I'm Gabriel... and I’m still working on my first projects

-### 💬 About Me
+## 💬 About Me

 - Graduate in Mathematics.
 - Student of the Master’s in Data Science and Computer Engineering at UGR.